openstack-archive/tap-as-a-service/INSTALL.rst

 This is the installation guide for enabling Tap-as-a-Service(TaaS) feature in OpenStack Neutron

-We have tested TaaS with DevStack version <TODO> running on Ubuntu 12.04 and 14.04.
+We have tested TaaS with latest version DevStack running on Ubuntu 12.04 and 14.04.
 TaaS is currently under active development and we will update you of new features and capabilities as and when they become available.
 Feel free to approach us with any issues related to installing or using TaaS.